anoopkcn/zenv/README.md

   help, --help             Shows this help message.

 Options for 'zenv setup <name>':
-  --init                   Automatically runs 'zenv init <name>' before 'zenv setup'.
+  --init                   Creates and populates 'zenv.json' file before 'zenv setup'.
                            Convenient for creating and setting up in one step.

   --dev                    Installs the current directory's project in editable mode.